NOAA-GSL/mpas_app/README.md

 The `forecast` section defines the MPAS `atmosphere_model` executable configuration.
 It follows the [`mpas driver UW YAML documentation`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/mpas_init.html).
 If you want to add additional physics, you should add them in the physics field of the atmosphere namelist user config (see below).

-The `post` section configures three tasks in the workflow: a helper task that compbines grib files (the command is coded directly into the Rocoto task), the MPASSIT run script (not a UW Driver), and the [`upp UW Driver`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/upp.html).
+The `post` section configures three tasks in the workflow: a helper task that combines grib files (the command is coded directly into the Rocoto task), the MPASSIT run script (not a UW Driver), and the [`upp UW Driver`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/components/upp.html).

 Any of the default settings can be overridden by providing a user YAML (see next section) that matches the same structure as the default settings.